genesiscommunitysuccess/docs/docs/03_server-modules/05_access-control/03_password_authentication.md

 ##### Request

     MESSAGE_TYPE = EVENT_LOGIN_AUTH
     DETAILS.USER_NAME = JohnDoe
     DETAILS.PASSWORD = Password123

-# SSO?

 ##### Response
 If successful:

     MESSAGE_TYPE = EVENT_LOGIN_AUTH_ACK
     DETAILS.SYSTEM.DATE = 2014-06-18 12:27:01
     DETAILS.HEARTBEAT_INTERVAL_SECS = 30
     DETAILS.SYSTEM.PRODUCT[0].NAME = SBL
     DETAILS.SYSTEM.PRODUCT[0].VERSION = 1.0.0-RELEASE
     DETAILS.SYSTEM.PRODUCT[1].NAME = AUTH
     DETAILS.SYSTEM.PRODUCT[1].VERSION = 1.0.1.RELEASE

-If there is a problem, the server will return the standard error set with CODE/TEXT details and the error code LOGIN_AUTH_NACK.
+If there is a problem, the server will return the standard error set with CODE/TEXT details and the error code `LOGIN_AUTH_NACK`.
 The following error codes can be provided:

-- UNKNOWN_ACCOUNT - User is unknown
+- `UNKNOWN_ACCOUNT` - User is unknown
-- INCORRECT_CREDENTIALS - User/password combination is invalid
+- `INCORRECT_CREDENTIALS` - User/password combination is invalid
-- LOCKED_ACCOUNT - Account is locked and needs to be re-activated by administrator
+- `LOCKED_ACCOUNT` - Account is locked and needs to be re-activated by administrator
-- PASSWORD_EXPIRED - Password must be changed
+- `PASSWORD_EXPIRED` - Password must be changed
-- LOGIN_FAIL - Generic error code
+- `LOGIN_FAIL` - Generic error code

 #### Password change
-If the response is PASSWORD_EXPIRED, then the GUI can allow the user to change the password, provided they know their existing password.
+If the response is `PASSWORD_EXPIRED`, then the GUI can allow the user to change the password, provided they know their existing password.

 ##### Request
     MESSAGE_TYPE = EVENT_CHANGE_USER_PASSWORD
     DETAILS.USER_NAME = JohnDoe
     DETAILS.OLD_PASSWORD = Password123
     DETAILS.NEW_PASSWORD = Password456

 ##### Response
 If successful:

     MESSAGE_TYPE = EVENT_CHANGE_USER_PASSWORD_ACK

 If there's a problem, you will receive a standard error set with type
-- CHANGE_USER_PASSWORD_NACK.
+- `CHANGE_USER_PASSWORD_NACK`.
 The error codes that can be returned are currently:
-- TOO_SHORT - Password length too short
+- `TOO_SHORT` - Password length too short.
-- TOO_LONG - Password length too long
+- `TOO_LONG` - Password length too long.
-- INSUFFICIENT_CHARACTERS - Covers a few cases so text field may be required, used for things like no digits provided when 1 digit is required.
+- `INSUFFICIENT_CHARACTERS` - Covers a few cases so text field may be required, used for things like no digits provided when 1 digit is required.
-- ILLEGAL_MATCH - Covers a few cases so text field may be required, used for things like repeating characters in password
+- `ILLEGAL_MATCH` - Covers a few cases so text field may be required, used for things like repeating characters in password.
-- ILLEGAL_WHITESPACE - If password contains white space
+- `ILLEGAL_WHITESPACE` - If password contains white space.
-- INSUFFICIENT_CHARACTERISTICS - May be provided if you have configured passwords to be successful if only 2 of 5 strength checks pass.
+- `INSUFFICIENT_CHARACTERISTICS` - May be provided if you have configured passwords to be successful if only 2 of 5.strength checks pass.
 Should be provided alongside "real" error codes.
-- ILLEGAL_SEQUENCE - Numerical/alphabetical sequence detected
+- `ILLEGAL_SEQUENCE` - Numerical/alphabetical sequence detected.

 #### Reset password
 This can only be called by an administrator; it simply specifies a user name and sets the password to blank.

 ##### Request
     MESSAGE_TYPE = EVENT_RESET_USER_PASSWORD
     DETAILS.USER_NAME = JohnDoe

 ##### Response
     MESSAGE_TYPE = EVENT_RESET_USER_PASSWORD_ACK

 ### Post-authentication
 Once the user has been authenticated, the server expects heartbeat messages, as defined in the interval setting on the ACK message.
 If the GUI misses a configurable number of heartbeats, the session will be expired.
 In response to a heartbeat, the GUI will receive a list of available services and their details.